 No list of easy vegetarian dinners would be complete without some form of fried rice.
 This nutrient-dense take from Dale Talde, chef and partner at Goosefeather restaurant, is officially the most delicious way to use up all of your leftover vegetables.
 It's also packed with an array of antioxidant-rich aromatics (e.g. ginger, garlic, onions) to create a robust flavor profile that packs every bite with delight.
 It's super quick to make, too, especially if you use pre-chopped veggies (frozen or not).

 3. Lukas Volger's vegan beef Bourguignon

-Traditional French food isn’t noted for being vegetarian- or vegan-friendly, but this bourguignon from Start Simple author Lukas Vulger is both.
-To accomplish this, he’s replaced beef with beets and utilized a veggie bouillon.
-(But don’t worry, it still has red wine in it for an incredibly rich flavor.)
-Watch the video for additional veggie hacks to pepper into your meal and snack prep throughout the week.
+Traditional French food isn't noted for being vegetarian- or vegan-friendly, but this bourguignon from Start Simple author Lukas Vulger is both.
+To accomplish this, he's replaced beef with beets and utilized a veggie bouillon.
+(But don't worry, it still has red wine in it for an incredibly rich flavor.)
+Watch the video for additional produce hacks to pepper into your easy vegetarian dinners and your snack prep throughout the week.

 4. Sam Kass's 2-in-1 anti-inflammatory salad

 I know what you're thinking: "Salad for dinner, yawn.'"
 But this recipe from former Obama chef Sam Kass is actually two recipes in one, and neither is a bore.
 The first is a cold, kale-based salad featuring his go-to nutrient-dense homemade dressing, and the second is a warm salad made from roasted vegetables.
 Not convinced this will be enough to excite those seated around your table?
 Watch Well+Good's former senior food editor taste test in the video above.